ramnishkalsi/OracleCommerceOnDocker/README.md

 A quick and repeatable install for development or testing purposes that can be quickly stood up using docker-compose.

-# Docker

-Docker is....
-A container, not a VM

-# Components
+# Containers

-For those with access the Oracle files can be downloaded from https://edelivery.oracle.com.
-The jdbc driver is available through http://oracle.com.
+## OEGS Container

-## Guided Search
+A container running Oracle Endeca Guided Search version 11.1.0.

-Dockerfiles will be provided for OEGS 11.1.0
+### What will be provided ?

+Dockerfile and supporing shell scripts

+### What do you need to provide ?

 The following installables would need to be made available via local storage or an http location.

+If using local storage, copy the necessary Oracle supplied zip files to the oegs-11.1.0/oegs-installers folder.

 * V46002-01.zip - Oracle Commerce MDEX Engine (6.5.1)
 * V45999-01.zip - Oracle Commerce Guided Search Platform Services (11.1.0)
 *	V46389-01.zip - Oracle Commerce Experience Manager Tools and Frameworks 11.1 for Linux
 * V46393-01.zip - Oracle Commerce Content Acquisition System (11.1.0)

+### Installation details

-By default OEGS is under /appl/endeca/.
+OEGS is installed under /appl/endeca/.

-Copy the necessary Oracle supplied zip files to the /tools folder.
+### How do I build the container ?

-Run build-oegs-11.1.0.sh shell script:
+Run ./build-oegs-11.1.0.sh shell script and watch the magic happen.

+### How do I run the container ? - todo

 ```
 docker run -d -p 2222:22  -p 8006:8006 -p 8888:8888 -p 15000:15000 -p 15002:15002 -p 15010:15010 --name endeca-3.1.1 ets04uga/endeca:3.1.1